 Design & Connectivity

-The ASUS PG32UQX features the recognizable ROG design with a sturdy and versatile stand.
+The ASUS PG32UQX features a recognizable ROG design with a sturdy and versatile stand.
 You get up to 70mm of height adjustment, +/- 20° swivel, -5°/20° tilt, and 100x100mm VESA mount compatibility, but no pivot.

 Further, the screen has a light anti-glare matte coating which prevents reflections without adding any graininess.
 Note that the monitor also has a cooling fan, but it’s fairly silent.